cran/synthesizer/inst/doc/introduction.md

 Given an original dataset with $n$ records:

-1. For each numeric variable in the dataset, determine the emperical inverse cumulative density function (ECDF), and use linear interpolation to interpolate between the data points.
+1. For each numeric variable in the dataset, determine the empirical inverse cumulative density function (ECDF), and use linear interpolation to interpolate between the data points.
 The observed minimum and maximum are also the minimum and maximum of the synthetic univariate distribution.
-Sample $n$ values using inverse transform sampling with the linear interpolated inverse ECDF
+Sample $n$ values using inverse transform sampling with the linear interpolated inverse ECDF.
+   Missing values are taken into account by sampling them proportional to their occurrence.
-2. For each categorical variable, sample $n$ values with replacement.
+2. For each categorical or logical variable, sample $n$ values with replacement.
 3. Reorder the synthetic dataset such that the rank order combinations of the synthetic data match those of the original dataset.

 If less than $m<n$ records are needed, sample $m$ records uniformly from the dataset just created.
 If $m>n$ records are needed, create $\lceil m/n\rceil$ synthetic datasets of size $m$ and sample